marzwick/DemoSite/site/src/inclusive.md

 Biases and assumptions can manifest as stereotypes.
 When those stereotypes are activated, it can result in a phenomenon called **stereotype threat**, in which people fear they may confirm negative stereotypes about their social group.
 This fear can negatively affect their performance and reinforce the stereotype – regardless of their actual capabilities – thereby creating a self-fulfilling prophecy.

-Stereotype threat can result from negative stereotypes against any aspect of one’s identity, such as ethnicity, culture, first-generation status, veteran status, sexual orientation.
+Stereotype threat can result from negative stereotypes against any aspect of one’s identity, such as ethnicity, culture, first-generation status, veteran status, and sexual orientation.
 It can negatively affect academic performance and persistence in STEM.

 **The simple act of mentioning a stereotype can activate threat and lead to negative outcomes** [Kumar2010-mp,Stricker2015-ce,Steele2002-pt,Steele1995-bz](@cite).